bootstrapworld/data-management/architecture.md

 classrooms.
 Bootstrap trainings prepare teachers to deliver the curriculum such that their students can demonstrate certain skills evidenced through the curriculum's learning products.

+The overarching goal of Bootstrap curricula and trainings is to support student learning in core academic skills, especially mathematical reasoning.
+Teachers are the professionals who deploy Bootstrap content.
+The quality of that deployment directly correlates to student achievement with Bootstrap.
+Whether Bootstrap curricula meets its aim to boost standardized achievement relies on the quality of teacher's deployment.

 Some of Bootstrap's activities can be accessed by the student directly.
 However, the primary market for Bootstrap products and